 By Olivia Walford, Administrator at The Eaves

-Unfortunately, bullying is not just limited to the classroom and can affect anyone at any age.
-Talking therapy can help you to process the feelings of shame, low self-esteem and depression which often accompany bullying.
-At The Eaves, our practitioners offer talking therapy for individuals of all ages, families, couples and young people.
-They have appointments available 12 hours a day, Monday to Saturday between 9am and 9pm.
-Please call 01483 917000 or email email@example.com to speak to a member of the referrals team.
+At The Eaves, we have practitioners who can help you if you are experiencing Seasonal Affective Disorder.
+Our professionals provide talking therapy to individuals of all ages, families, couples and young people 12 hours a day Monday to Saturday 9am to 9pm.
+Please call 01483 917000 to speak to a member of the referrals team.
 You can also send us an enquiry via our website.